 GJA President Tells Akufo-Addo To Release Remanded Anti-Galamsey Protesters

-• The GJA president noted that while there were excesses at the demonstration, the two-week remand of the protesters was too extreme
+- The GJA president noted that while there were excesses at the demonstration, the two-week remanding of the protesters was too extreme

-• He told the Akuffo-Addo-led government, the Police Service and the Judiciary to release the protesters immediately
+- He appealed to the Nana Akuffo-Addo-led government, the Police Service, and the Judiciary to release the arrested protesters immediately

-The GJA president made his appeal on Saturday, September 28, 2024, at the just-ended GJA Media Awards 2024 in Accra.
+The association's president made his appeal on Saturday, September 28, 2024, during the recently concluded GJA Media Awards 2024 in Accra.

 He was referring to the arrest and detainment of protestors demonstrating against the galamsey menace devastating the country’s land and water bodies.

-The arrests and subsequent detainment and remand of the protesters have been condemned by many Ghanaians as well as civil society organisations who have described it as an infringement of the protesters' rights and freedoms.
+The arrests and subsequent detainment and remand of the protesters have been condemned by many Ghanaians and civil society organisations, who have described it as an infringement of the protesters' rights and freedoms.

-Albert Dwumfour, at the 2024 GJA Media Awards, noted that while the police had acted professionally during the recent demonstration, their use of excessive force on protesters did not go unnoticed.
+Albert Dwumfour, at the 2024 GJA Media Awards, noted that while the police had acted professionally during the recent demonstration, their use of excessive force on protesters had not gone unnoticed.

-Albert Dwumfour said remanding protesters for two weeks over a misdemeanour had serious negative implications for human rights and human rights protection.
+Albert Dwumfour said remanding protesters for two weeks over a misdemeanour had serious negative implications for human rights and their protection.

-He said it sent the wrong signal to the international community about Ghana’s commitment to safeguarding its citizens' rights and freedoms.
+He said this sent the wrong signal to the international community about Ghana’s commitment to safeguarding its citizens' rights and freedoms.

 “As a result, we add our voice to calls on the government, police, and the judiciary to take steps to release the protesters immediately,” he said.